“Predictably Irrational” (2008) is a popular psychology book.

 Ie.: people work harder for a cause than for cash.

 The author divides the motivational forces in two camps:

-Small gifts were perceived as being in the social norms.
+Small gifts are also perceived as being in the social norms.

-Small gifts with a clear price tag, for example telling people how much you paid for the gift, shifted the interaction into market norms.
+But small gifts with a clear price tag shifted the interaction into market norms because it told people exactly how much you paid for the gift,

 Using Extrinsic Motivation

 Since a cause is a bigger motivator for many people than money, you should hire people who believe in your cause if you have a company.

 This is exactly what Peter Thiel says in Zero to One and the bond of people going after a cause is what he means when he says “mafia”.